cansik/EatAtTheCampus/README.md

 Campus Meal is an app which presents the daily menu at the campus.

 ### Idea
 The mensa operator [SV Group][1] publishes their weekly menu plan over a mobile optimized webpage.
-Sadly this webpage requiers a lot of clicks to get to todays menu.
-So you never check the menu on the mobile phone.
+Sadly this webpage requiers a lot of clicks to get to today's menu.
+So you never have the time to check the menu on your mobile phone.

-Another problem is that a lot of technology affine people, which never cook themselfs, do not know what some of the menus mean.
+Another problem is that a lot of technology affine people, which never cook themselves, do not know what some of the menus mean.
 Or would you know what *[Pa sa lao lao][2]* is?

-So I started developing an app which show me the daily menu with one click (just start the app) and would tell me what the strange name of the menu's mean.
+So we started developing an app which shows us the daily menu and would tell us what the strange name of the menu's mean.

 Take a look at the [screenshots](#Screenshots) and [download](#Download) the app!